-Though an exhaustive list of criminals was put together, no one troubled to indicate their specific crimes.
+Though an exhaustive list of criminals was put together, no one bothered to indicate their specific crimes.
 This was because, as Britain’s foreign secretary at the time Anthony Eden explained, “The guilt of such individuals is so black that they fall outside…any judicial process.”

 It seemed that many of the leaders in Britain felt no punishment was too cruel to bring the Nazi defendants to justice.
 But the Soviets and the Americans were not on board with this plan.

-Though both countries agreed that the Nazis were malevolent and needed justice, they both also felt that they were required to establish some formal proceedings in order to legitimize the trial.
+They both felt that formal proceedings should be established to legitimize the trial.
 The Soviet Union wanted the defendants to be proven guilty on a world stage and the United States didn’t want to show the world that a Democratic state could just kill their enemies without some sort of due process first.